Dominic-Oseko/Aviation-Accident-Analysis/README.md

 #### General Objective

-To identify the aircrafts that are less prone to be involved in an accident.
-This will help the head of the new aviation division to decide which aircraft to purchase and operate for commercial and private enterprises.
+To determine which aircraft are least likely to be involved in accidents.
+This information will assist the head of the new aviation division in making informed decisions on which aircraft to purchase and operate for commercial and private ventures.

 #### Specific Objectives

-To understand the problem statement, the goal and dataset used in the project.
+1. To understand the problem statement, the project's objectives, and the dataset utilized.

-To use various data cleaning techniques in order to make actionable insights.
+2. To apply data cleaning techniques to generate actionable insights.

-To analyse the data by both univariate and bivariate analysis for the various variables.
+3. To analyze the data through univariate and bivariate analysis of variables.

 ### Data Description